-The clunking sound comes from the stepper motor in the extruder head skipping because it’s overloaded - in other words it’s taking too much effort to push fresh filament into the hot end, melt it and extrude it onto the build surface.
+The clunking sound comes from the stepper motor in the extruder head skipping because it’s overloaded - in other words it’s taking too much effort to push fresh filament into the hot-end, melt it and extrude it onto the build surface.
 This can result in reduced or no extrusion of plastic and a decrease in print quality.

 - Print temperature is too low - fresh filament isn’t melting fast enough in the tip to extrude properly.

 - Stepper driver power is too low - the driver circuit may not be providing enough power for normal operation

 - Print speed is too fast.

 You may occasionally hear a single clunk or two, particularly in a cold environment when extruding the first layer of a part, when printing with higher density plastics or when printing at high speeds and high layer thicknesses (>0.25mm / layer).
 One or two clunks at a time isn’t bad, but consistent misstepping needs to be fixed.

 Your nozzle may become blocked with residue from poor quality plastic filament, environmental grit, or residue buildup from repeatedly switching back and forth between different filament types without purging.
 Try purging some clean filament.
 If that doesn’t work, you may need to replace your printer nozzle.
 More information here.

 Z-offset Too Low: